HebertCL/terraform-provider-aws/website/docs/r/apigatewayv2_domain_name.html.markdown

 Use the [`aws_acm_certificate`](/docs/providers/aws/r/acm_certificate.html) resource to configure an ACM certificate.
 * `endpoint_type` - (Required) The endpoint type.
 Valid values: `REGIONAL`.
 * `security_policy` - (Required) The Transport Layer Security (TLS) version of the [security policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-custom-domain-tls-version.html) for the domain name.
 Valid values: `TLS_1_2`.
+* `ownership_verification_certificate_arn` - (Optional) The ARN of the public certificate issued by ACM to validate ownership of your custom domain.
+Only required when configuring mutual TLS and using an ACM imported or private CA certificate ARN as the RegionalCertificateArn.
 * `hosted_zone_id` - (Computed) The Amazon Route 53 Hosted Zone ID of the endpoint.
 * `target_domain_name` - (Computed) The target domain name.